Usman Anwar: Killing of Ali Bilal

-A special needs supporter of Pakistan Tehreek-e-Insaf, Ali Bilal alias Zille Shah, was arrested by Punjab Police from outside Zaman Park on 9 March 2023.
+A special needs supporter of Pakistan Tehreek-e-Insaf (PTI), Ali Bilal alias Zille Shah, was arrested by Punjab Police from outside Zaman Park on 9 March 2023.
 He was last videoed alive in a police van before his dead body was brought to the hospital.
 The autopsy report revealed that Bilal was tortured and had excessive bleeding from a head injury.
 Anwar, in a press conference, claimed that Bilal was released the same day and was a victim of a traffic accident meanwhile, PTI, including its chief, Imran Khan maintained that Bilal died of custodial torture and demanded a judicial inquiry into the matter.

-Crackdown Against PTI
+Crackdown against PTI

 In the aftermath of the May 9 riots, Punjab Police initiated a crackdown against PTI under Anwar's watch.
 Leaders and workers of PTI were arrested and frivolously rearrested after being released by courts.
 Rights groups, including Amnesty International, raised concern over arbitrary arrests, custodial torture, and forced disappearances through police and other government agencies.
 The families of PTI leaders who had gone underground were also harassed in police raids that saw the looting and pillaging of their houses, as well as abduction of relatives.